ElhoubeBrahim/collect-darija/README.md

 ## Acknowledgments

-- Google AI/ML Developer Programs team for providing Google Cloud Credit
+- Google AI/ML Developer Programs team for providing Google Cloud Credit for #AISprint
 - All our contributors who have helped refine the platform and enhance the dataset

 ## License